Bacchus Marsh College: Maddingley campus

 The Maddingley campus was opened in 1921.
 Until 1991, when the Darley campus was built, this was the only government High School in Bacchus Marsh.
 However, after the Darley campus' closure, it resumed being the only government High School in Bacchus Marsh.

 The campus shares the use of the Bacchus Marsh Leisure Centre with the school, and was formerly managed by the YMCA.

 Sport houses

 The school has four houses, Manning (red), Main (green), Smith (blue) and Symington (yellow).
 They were established in 1951, and named after ex-students who were killed during World War II – Charles Manning, Kenneth Main, Campbell "Cam" Smith and brothers Henry "Ebb" and William "Bill" Symington.

 RACV Energy Breakthrough

 Since 2005, Bacchus Marsh College has competed in the annual RACV Energy Breakthrough event (often abbreviated as EBT), which has led to the establishment of the BMC Racing Team, and a special uniform for all members of said team.

 Production

-Despite being claimed as "a highlight of the school year", the College production has become underfunded and understaffed, primarily as a result of COVID, leaving the students to handle most of it themselves; teachers going so far as to prohibit primary schools from coming to watch, despite what the website would have you believe.
+Despite being claimed as "a highlight of the school year", the College production has become underfunded and understaffed, leaving the students to handle most of it themselves; teachers going so far as to prohibit primary schools from coming to watch, despite what the website would have you believe.

+The era of grand, immersive storytelling which consistently captivated sold-out audiences night after night has, regrettably, become a relic of the past.